Abbreviated tutorial

 Resource Requirements

-If you use the default processor counts, wrangling and variant calling should complete in approximately five minutes each for the tutorial dataset, with checking run stats completing substantially faster.
+If you use the default processor counts, the example dataset should complete in approximately five minutes each for the wrangling and variant calling steps, with checking run stats completing substantially faster.